-The only downside is that you need to be savvy at graphic design because the margins are often too thin to outsource the designs affordably.
+The only downside is that you need to be savvy at graphic design, because the margins are often too thin to outsource the designs affordably.
 However, if you create that unique winning design, your sales will take off.
-Plus, it won’t hurt sales since you won’t be competing with anyone but yourself.
+Plus, it’s not a super competitive business, since other brands are unlikely to sell the same designs.
 Don’t hesitate to start right away with Shopify!

-We might only be on the sixth passive income idea on this list, but you probably noticed a trend: Creating stuff tends to lead to passive income.
+By now, you’ve probably noticed a trend: creating stuff tends to lead to passive income.
+This is even more true in the world of mobile software.
 If you’re a developer or programmer, you might want to try creating apps as a passive income stream.

 You can go about it in two ways.
 First, you can charge a fee for people who want to buy your app.
 Second, you can make your app free and monetize with ads.
 My fiance did this a few years ago and still makes a side income from his app to this day.

 He bought code from CodeCanyon.
-Then, he used a tool called Eclipse and installed the Android Development SDK to make modifications to the code to create his own unique app.
-You can monetize your app in a number of ways, including running in-app advertising, offering paywalled content, and charging for premium features.
+Then, he used a tool called Eclipse and installed the Android development SDK to make modifications to the code to create his own unique app.
+You can monetize an app in a number of ways, including running in-app advertising, offering paywalled content, and charging for premium features.

-When you look at the world’s richest people, it’s pretty safe to say that stocks have played a big role in their deep, endless bank accounts.
+When analyzing the income sources of the world’s richest people, it’s pretty safe to say that stocks have played a big role in their deep, endless bank accounts.

 While the act of investing in stocks is pretty passive, the research that goes into it is active.
 Warren Buffett reads 500 pages a day, but he’s not reading your average mystery book.
 Nope.
-He reads business’ annual reports.
-By reading annual reports each day, he better understands whether or not a business is performing well, which helps him improve his ability to invest in stocks.
+He reads business’s annual reports.
+By doing this he better understands whether or not a business is performing well, which helps him improve his ability to invest in stocks.

-Stock investments can help you earn passive income that stretches far beyond what your value at your 9 to 5 job is worth.
-So, consider this passive income idea if you like reading about the performance of various businesses.
+Stock investments can help you earn passive income that stretches far beyond what your value at your 9-to-5 job is worth.
+So, consider this passive income idea if you’re up-to-date on various markets and industry movements.

-By buying pre-construction condos, you may find some lower cost properties that’ll increase in value by the time it’s finally built, allowing you to sell the property once it’s complete for a profit.
+By purchasing pre-constructed condos, you may land some lower-cost properties that’ll increase in value by the time it’s finally built, allowing you to sell the property for a profit once it’s complete.

 As with all investments, it can be risky, so it’s best to speak with a real estate agent if you’re new to the game to help you buy the right investment property.

-The only real downside is that you only make a commission of the sale.
-Some programs like Shopify’s affiliate program allow you to earn up to $58 per referral, which is a decent income.
-Other online companies only give a measly $5-$10 in referral bonus.
+The downside is that you only make a commission on the sale.
+Shopify’s affiliate program, for example, allows you to earn up to $58 per referral, which is a decent income.
+Other online companies only give a measly $5 to $10 in referral bonus.

-Sireesha Narumanchi, Founder of Crowdworknews.com, shares, “I started my side hustle as a blogger a little over two years ago and this has been the most incredible journey so far.
-As a content creator, most of my income is from affiliates and it’s totally passive.
-It wasn’t easy to juggle my job and business but it was totally worth it.
+Sireesha Narumanchi, founder of Crowd Work News, shares, “I started my side hustle as a blogger a little over two years ago, and this has been the most incredible journey so far.
+As a content creator, most of my income is from affiliates, and it’s totally passive.
+It wasn’t easy to juggle my job and business, but it was totally worth it.
 I do put in a lot of hours researching, crafting, and working on business strategies, but once my content is done, it generates income passively again and again.
 The immense pleasure of helping people and showing them that there is a choice of working from home and earning a decent income is my trophy at the end of the day.”

 Why?
 Because you can sell that video to a news site.
 And if the video takes off, you can make some recurring money for weeks, months, and sometimes even years.
 Of course, the easiest way to get in on the action is to be at public events such as protests, demonstrations, and festivals.

-Do you love building websites and online stores?
-If so, you could make passive income selling them.
+Do you have experience of creating ecommerce websites?
+If so, you could make passive income building and selling them.

-You’ll likely need to get your first few sales (to prove that your store is awesome).
-But if you’ve got great design skills and build out some of the content on your website, you could find someone who’d be willing to buy your store.
+You’ll likely need to generate some revenue (to prove that your store has potential).
+But if you’ve got great design skills and can put up some content on your website, you could sell it to someone looking to purchase a pre-built ecommerce store.

-Yup, your 9 to 5 job can also become a passive income stream.
+Yup, your 9-to-5 job can also become a passive income stream.
 No, it’s not the hours you work.
-However, your company stocks or any company-matching retirement plans can help you score some pretty decent passive income.
+However, your company shares or any company-matching retirement plans can help you score some pretty decent passive income.

 I actually used this passive income method to pay for the downpayment on my condo.
 And it only took two years.
-Of course, you’ll likely need to invest some of your own money too, but the extra bit that the company adds in is a nice perk if you’re willing to try it.
+Of course, you’ll likely need to invest some of your own money, but the extra bit that the company adds is a nice perk, if you’re willing to try it.
 (And trust me, few people ever do.)

 YouTube is the passive income stream that just keeps on giving.
 From sponsored videos to ad revenue, you’ll find that you can make recurring income from your YouTube channel.

 The secret to creating a successful YouTube channel is creating content on a consistent schedule for a long time.
-That’s it.
+Make sure every video you upload is well made and something people want.
 If you stick with it for the long haul, you’ll eventually start reaping the passive income rewards.

 Already have a YouTube channel?
-Check out our article, How to Make Money From YouTube, for ideas on how to monetize your video content.
+Check out our article How to Make Money on YouTube for ideas on how to monetize your video content.

 Are you a savvy marketer or salesperson?
-If so, there are tons of businesses who will pay you referral fees for bringing them more business.
+If so, there are tons of businesses that will pay you referral fees for bringing more clients to them.

-So if you love helping people make money, you can start building passive income through your connections.
-All it takes is a couple of emails or messages and you could earn passive income for very little effort.
+So if you are good at networking, you can start building a passive income through your connections.
+All it takes to get this business started is a couple of emails or messages.

 Allie McCormick makes passive income by creating ebooks.
-She explains, “In 2016, when I was pregnant with my son, I started an Amazon Kindle Publishing side hustle to hopefully earn just $500/month by the time he was born so I could avoid going back to the office.
-While I didn’t quit working immediately, 18 months later I had a six-figure passive income business that enabled me to do so.
+She explains, “In 2016, when I was pregnant with my son, I started an Amazon Kindle publishing side hustle to hopefully earn just $500 per month by the time he was born so I could avoid going back to the office.
+While I didn’t quit working immediately, 18 months later, I had a six-figure passive income business that enabled me to do so.
 Biggest win?
-This business still runs mostly on auto-pilot to this day.
-I work on it 1-2 hours weekly and take 3-4 weeks off at a time while still raking in the dough!”
+This business still runs mostly on autopilot to this day.
+I work on it one to two hours weekly and take three to four weeks off at a time while still raking in the dough!”

 So if you don’t know where to start when it comes to passive income, your closet might be your best bet.

-Kelan and Brittany Kline, the duo behind The Saavy Couple, tells us, “Last month we launched a Shopify store with a few digital products to sell to our readers.
-Specifically, we made The Budgeting Binder to help people learn how to organize their finances and start to budget.
+Kelan and Brittany Kline, the duo behind The Savvy Couple, tell us, “Last month, we launched a Shopify store with a few digital products to sell to our readers.
+Specifically, we made the Budgeting Binder to help people learn how to organize their finances and start to budget.
 Since the launch, our shop has made us over $1,500 in sales and continues to grow each week.
-Since all of our products are digital this income is completely passive.
-As long as we continue to funnel readers to our shop we continue to get sales.”
+Since all of our products are digital, this income is completely passive.
+As long as we continue to funnel readers to our shop, we continue to get sales.”

 Passive income apps work exactly as they sound—you install them on your smartphone and perform a few actions to earn money.
-The actions can range from doing everyday activities such as watching videos to turning a small financial investment into a passive income stream.
+The actions can range from doing everyday activities, such as watching videos to turning a small financial investment into a passive income stream.
 There are plenty of apps to start putting your mobile device and time to better use.
-Some good ones are listed below.
+Here are a few good ones:

 Space is a valuable commodity that most of us don’t have enough of.
 Whether you’re currently only using your storage room part-time or having extra space in your home, there are tons of ways to create some extra income with that unused space.
 For instance, you can rent out storage spaces on sites like Neighbor.com, so people have an extra place to keep their belongings.

 Alternatively, you can offer employees and professionals without an office a great place to work comfortably.
-This way, you’ll earn passive income while the renters will get a comfortable work environment.
-It’s a win-win!
+This way, you’ll earn passive income while the renters get a comfortable work environment.
+It’s win-win!

-Passive income can really help elevate your earnings and fill in the gaps that your 9 to 5 job can’t fill on its own.
-If you’re looking to replace your 9 to 5 income so you can quit your job, the passive income ideas on this list can help you do that.
+Passive income can really help elevate your earnings and fill in the gaps that your 9-to-5 job can’t fill on its own.
+If you’re looking to create an additional income stream so you can strengthen your financial future, the ideas on this list can help you do that.

-And it’s okay if you like your full-time gig too.
-The work that goes into earning passive income tends to be manageable when paired with a 9 to 5.
+And it’s OK if you like your full-time gig too.
+The work that goes into earning passive income tends to be manageable when paired with a 9-to-5.
 So, yup, you can do both.